What are exclusionary behavior and microaggressions?

-Microaggressions are subtle, verbal or non-verbal, comments or everyday actions that consciously or unconsciously exclude, demean or undermine the recipient (often a minority group/person).
+Exclusionary behavior and microaggressions are subtle, verbal or non-verbal, comments or everyday actions that intentionally or unintentionally exclude, demean or undermine the recipient (often a minority group or person).

-The term was originally coined by American psychiatrist Chester M. Pierce in 1970 to describe actions or comments against African-American citizens that caused "casual degradation".
+The term microaggressions was originally conceptualized by American psychiatrist Chester M. Pierce in 1970 to describe actions or comments against African-American citizens that created "casual degradation".

-Microaggressions are the most common and often overlooked form of workplace discrimination.
+Exclusionary behavior is the most common and often overlooked form of discrimination in the workplace.

 Inclusify's discrimination dashboard